What are cacao balls?

 But I know that sweet treats are the very worst for middle age flab, and the age old saying:’ A moment on the lips, a lifetime on the hips’, rings through my mind.

-The worst thing I’ll do is head for the biscuit tin.
+The worst thing I’ll do when I’m in need of a sweet treat is head for the biscuit tin.
 So these days we have very miserable, plain looking biscuits in that tin, and they taste a little bit like cardboard with some added sugar.

 What I crave is a Mars Bar, or Cadbury’s Dairy Milk, or some Lindt.
 Oh don’t get me started.